About the Community Foundation Network

 President Lord Lieutenant Lt.
 Col. Patrick Holcroft

-We are delighted to announce that the new president of Worcestershire Community Foundation is HM Lord-Lieutenant of Worcestershire Col Patrick R Holcroft who will carry on the fantastic work of the late Michael Brinton.
+We are delighted to announce that the President of Worcestershire Community Foundation is HM Lord-Lieutenant of Worcestershire Col Patrick R Holcroft, who is carrying on the fantastic work of the late Michael Brinton.
+Lt.
+Col. Patrick Holcroft LVO OBE, is also Her Majesty’s Lord-Lieutenant of Worcestershire.